openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzrewind(): Promise&lt;ReturnStatus&gt;

 Repositions the file pointer to the beginning of the file.
-This function is used only for reading.
+This feature is applied only for reading.
+This API uses a promise to return the result.
+The result state is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.